- It is a 10-page document with a quiz at the end.

 Giving a Critique

-- You are putting yourself in a position to be a teacher.
-You must act with as much
+- You are putting yourself in a position to help someone learn and grow.
+You must act with compassion and patience.

 - Trying too hard usually results in too much or muddled feedback.
 K.I.S.S.